How Long Can I Stay on My Parents’ Insurance

 How Long Can I Stay on My Parents' Insurance

-Getting exceeded by your parent’s insurance does not mean you should not get coverage.
-Instead, it means you are of the age to get insurance coverage for yourself.
 There are different ways to get insurance when you turn 26, and this includes getting insurance through your employer.
-This is a subsidized plan obtained through a government program (e.g., Medicaid) or the Affordable Care Act (ACA) marketplace.
+This is a subsidized plan gotten through a government program (e.g., Medicaid) or the Affordable Care Act (ACA) marketplace.

-The maximum age required to stay on your parent’s insurance is 26 years old, but in some cases, you can stay on your parent’s health insurance even if you:
+The maximum age required to stay on your parent’s insurance is 26, but in some cases, you can stay on your parent’s health insurance even if you:

 • Live elsewhere.